NAME: Clement Attlee

 TRAVEL: Attlee traveled extensively as Prime Minister, representing the UK on the world stage and participating in international conferences and diplomacy.

-DEATH: Clement Attlee passed away on October 8, 1967, in Westminster, London, leaving behind a legacy of social reform and political leadership.
+DEATH: Clement Attlee passed away on October 8, 1967 in his sleep at Westminster Hospital, London, aged 84, leaving behind a legacy of social reform and political leadership.

 APPEARANCES IN MEDIA: Attlee's leadership and legacy have been portrayed in various films, television shows, and documentaries, highlighting his role in shaping post-war Britain and the Labour Party's history.